-Mitigation Mossures (Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure equipment, properly contain and remove grease and oils; ф d.
-Properly dispose of discarded containers of fuels and other chemicals. ಲ • substantial nearth fisk to construction workers and the occupants of the proposed development.
-Soil sampling and chemical analyses of samples shall be performed to determine the extent of potential contamination beneath all UST's, elevator shafts, clarifiers, and subsurface hydranlic lifts when on- ; site demolition, or construction activities would potentially affect a particular development or building.
-41 If soil, groundwater or other environmental medium y. w win suspected contamination is encountered unexpectedly during construction activities (e.g., identified by odor or visual staining, or it any underground storage tanks, abandoned drivins or other hazardous materials or wastes are 1. encountered), the applicant shall cease work in the vicinity of the suspect material the area shall be secured as necessary, and the applicant shall take all ····· appropriate measures to protect human health and the environment.
-Appropriate measures shall include notification of regulatory agency(ies) and City's Standard Conditions of Approval, as necessary, to identify the nature and extent of contamination.
-Work shall not resume in the area(s) • ···· affected until the measures have been implemented under the oversight of the City or regulatory agency, as appropriate.
-S SCA Haz-7: Lead-Based Paint Remediation.
-Prior to Submittal prior to City of Oakland, CEDA, Review and approve S E E issuance of any demolition, grading or building permit.
-If lead-based paint is present, the project applicant shall submit specifications to the Fire Prevention Bureau, issuance of a demolition, grading, or building permit Building Services Division, Zoning Inspection specifications for the stabilization or removal of any lead paint Su Su Hazardous Materials Unit signed by a certified Lead Supervisor, Project Monitor, or Project Designer for the · .
-City of Oakland, CEDA-Planning & Zoning - running or coming.
+Mitigation Management Standard Conditions of Mitigation Monitoring: Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure equipment, properly contain and remove grease and oils; / d.
+Properly dispose of discarded containers of fuels and other chemicals. v e.
+Ensure that construction would not have a significant impact on the environment or pose a substantial health risk to construction workers and the occupants of the proposed development.
+Soil sampling and chemical analyses of samples shall be performed to determine the extent of potential contamination beneath all UST's, elevator shafts, clarifiers, and subsurface hydraulic lifts when onsite demolition, or construction activities would potentially affect a particular development or building. f.
+If soil, groundwater or other environmental medium with suspected contamination is encountered unexpectedly during construction activities (e.g., identified by odor or visual staining, or if any underground storage tanks, abandoned drums or other hazardous materials or wastes are encountered), the applicant shall cease work in the vicinity of the suspect material, the area shall be secured as necessary, and the applicant shall take all appropriate measures to protect human health and the environment.
+Appropriate measures shall include notification of regulatory agency(ies) and implementation of the actions described in the City's Standard Conditions of Approval, as necessary, to identify the nature and extent of contamination.
+Work shall not resume in the area(s) affected until the measures have been implemented under the oversight of the City or regulatory agency, as appropriate.
+SCA Haz-7: Lead-Based Paint Remediation.
+Prior to issuance of any demolition, grading or building permit.
+If lead-based paint is present, the project applicant shall submit specifications to the Fire Prevention Bureau, Hazardous Materials Unit signed by a certified Lead Supervisor, Project Monitor, or Project Designer for the Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection City of Oakland, CEDA- Planning & Zoning.
+Review and approve specifications for the stabilization or remova of any lead paint